Christine McGuinness on Dating and Lifestyle Changes

-Exclusive to DailyMail.com, Christine McGuinness has discussed her dating experiences, including her new relationship with DJ Roxxxan, her upcoming showcase at the BAFTAs, and her aspirations for a future wife.
+Exclusive to DailyMail.com, Christine McGuinness has discussed her dating experiences, including her new relationship with DJ Roxxxan, her openness to new experiences, and her hopes for the future.
+She also addressed her feelings of relief after discussing her life with autism and ADHD on an LGBTQ+ podcast.

 Christine McGuinness has spoken out on her relationship with DJ Roxxxan, dismissing any rumors of them being romantically involved.
 She has kept her dating life private since splitting from her ex-husband in 2022, but admitted to feeling ready for a relationship and open to new experiences.